URNerD/ToDoToday/README.md

 If you haven't done these things, do them __today:__

-* Setup your GitHub account and a-mail me your user name.
+* Setup your GitHub account and e-mail me your user name.
 * Verify your e-mail address with GitHub.
 * Create a repository named: _your-user-name_.github.io and initialize it with a README.
 * Add a file called index.html, make it look like the example below.